mansam/fossbox/content/DaveSilver-it-may-still-be-the-third-day-but.md

 Author: DaveSilver
 Tags: legacy, foss@rit
 Category: legacy
-Summary: So it is still the third day but I thought the blog deserved an update for ...
+Summary: So it is still the third day but I thought the blog deserved an update for what's going on right now.
+Basically JT and I have run into a problem with our testing.
+Our original plan for testing was to have an image on the screen that was moving across the screen in a specific pattern and was constantly cycling between a set of images.
+Then once the test program was up and running we would then use the terminal program, 'htop' to record the CPU cycles and memory use.
+The goal here was to determine ...

 So it is still the third day but I thought the blog deserved an update for what's going on right now.
 Basically JT and I have run into a problem with our